nikkh/Horus/getting-started.md

     runs-on: ubuntu-latest
 ```

-You can leave most of this set to default values - but you do need to pay attention tot he following:
+You can leave most of this set to default values - but you do need to pay attention to the following:

 _APPLICATION_NAME_
 This is the most important parameter.
 It is a stem-name that prefixes all created resources.  (if you dont supply it, a name will be generated and all your resources will contain horrible random numbers in the names).
 It is laso used as a prefix in storage account naming.
 Choose something alphameric, just letters and numbers without capitals or special characters, and unique enough that it wont be 'unavilable' when creating public endpoints.
 You could try <your initials>horus<a random number>.